Updated May 25, 2026§ For Apple Users

 Which Tracker Wins on Range and Volume?

-Volume is a clean win for Chipolo Pop.
-The 120dB rating is the loudest in any mainstream tracker, and our side-by-side test through a closed door confirmed about 14dB louder than AirTag 2 at one meter.
-If you regularly lose keys inside the house, between cushions, or in a noisy garage, the Pop’s chirp is much easier to follow.
+Volume is a clean spec win for Chipolo Pop.
+The 120dB rating is the loudest in any mainstream tracker, well above AirTag 2’s chirp even after its 50% boost.
+If you regularly lose keys inside the house, between cushions, or in a noisy garage, the Pop has the stronger published loudness advantage.

 Range is more mixed.
-Bluetooth range is similar in practice: both trackers behave more like 30 to 50 feet through walls than their manufacturer-claimed maximums.
+Bluetooth range depends heavily on the room: walls, furniture, and phone placement cut both trackers well below manufacturer-claimed open-air maximums.
 Where AirTag 2 pulls ahead is UWB Precision Finding, which gives you a haptic arrow pointing at the tag once you’re within Bluetooth range.
-Chipolo Pop has no UWB equivalent, so you fall back on the (very loud) speaker.
+Chipolo Pop has no UWB equivalent, so you fall back on the speaker.

 For a deeper three-way head-to-head with Tile thrown in, our AirTag vs Chipolo Pop vs Tile Pro comparison covers the speaker, range, and network differences across all three trackers.